-Publishing content on Quora builds traffic to your website too in three different ways:
+Publishing content on Quora can generate website traffic too in three different ways:

-- Displaying your domain name within the credentials shown above answers.
+- By displaying your domain name within the credentials shown above answers

-- Linking back to your website via your profile.
+- By linking back to your website via your profile

-- Linking to longer content on your own website from within your answers.
+- By linking to longer content on your own website from within your answers

-As I show below, this is long-term too.
+As I show below, this is long-term traffic too.

-The answers you provide on Quora have longevity, and continue to attract hundreds of views several years later.
+Answers you publish on Quora can continue to attract hundreds of views several years later.

 I’ll show you how to approach all of this shortly, as well as how to use Quora for…

-Naturally, if you’re attracting traffic to your website, that provides opportunities to convert those visitors into leads.
+Naturally, if you’re attracting traffic to your website, you can convert some of those visitors into leads.

-I run through two ways to do this below.
+I run through two ways to do this for links from Quora below.

 What About the SEO Benefits?

-While Quora gives you increased search engine visibility via your answers to questions, you shouldn’t expect it to give your own website ranking a boost (as an aside, here's how to really get your website on Google's first page).
+While Quora provides you with increased search engine visibility via your answers, you shouldn’t expect it to give your own website ranking a boost (as an aside, here's how to really get your website on Google's first page).

-At least, not directly.
-After all, links from Quora are no follow so have no direct value.
+At least not directly, as links from Quora are no follow with no direct value for SEO purposes.

-However, in growing a solid body of content on Quora that positions you as an authority in a particular topic, the chances of other content creators finding your blog in the course of their own research on the platform, and then linking to it increases.
+However, by growing a solid body of content on Quora that positions you as an authority in a particular topic, the chances of other content creators finding your blog in the course of their own research on the platform and then linking to you as a result, increases.

-And that of course does help your SEO.
+And attracting those kinds of links do help your SEO.